tomchaplin/grpphati/README.md

 ### Backends

-By default, GrPPHATI uses PHAT to do the core persistence computation.
+By default, GrPPHATI uses LoPHAT to do the core persistence computation.
-However, PHAT does not compute representatives.
-As such, an alternative backend, relying on Eirene.jl [[3]](#3) is also provided.
+An alternative backend, relying on Eirene.jl [[3]](#3) is also provided.
 Here is a rough guide to setting this up:

 1. Install Julia 1.6 [(needed for Eirene compatibility)](https://github.com/Eetion/Eirene.jl/issues/47).
 In the following assume the binary for Julia 1.6 is at `/path/to/julia` - it is important that the filename is `julia`.